tdelhomme/hyperstack/README.md

 Then it applies this random forest on a second VCF (new genotype statistic: FPRF).

-Finally it computes the proportion of each base subtitution (96-profile) estimated form our intercept method/.
+Finally it computes the proportion of each base subtitution (96-profile) estimated form our intercept method.

 ## Dependencies